 The load profiles can be read via communication or directly on the display.

-The stored register values in a channel can be read either as a list of snapshots or as interval consumptions.
+The stored register values in a channel are read as a list of register snapshots and for instrumentation values as a list of interval averages.

 Note - Before any load profiles can be stored, time/date must be set.